austintgriffith/Pyth.io-Site/sourceContent/posts/craftingscripts.md

 date: 2017-09-21T15:00:00-06:00
 draft: true
 ---
-Before we can compile and deploy our fleet of smart contracts, we'll need to build a handful of useful scripts.
+Instead of interacting with the network directly from the command line, we put together a handful of useful scripts to help abstract some of the functionality.
+There are also some prebuilt (and most likely better) packages out there like <a href="http://truffleframework.com/" target="_blank">Truffle</a>.
+For now, we'll stick to our simple scripts and see how far they get us.
 They will also require a couple dependancies:

 ```bash
 npm install solc web3